-It’s no debate that the world is becoming increasingly globalized and its impact on businesses ever increasing.
-Regardless of the size of a business or where it chooses to operate, one necessity remains constant, and that’s the need for accurate costing.
+It’s no debate that the world is becoming increasingly globalized and its impact on businesses and cost ever increasing.
+Regardless of the size of a business or where it chooses to operate, one necessity remains constant, and that’s the need for costings to be accurate.

 Businesses are increasingly facing three challenges in the 21st century more than ever before –